danielgroves/danielgroves.net/readme.md

 #### Typekit Tasks

-The Rake tasks in the `typekit` namespace are used by Heroku as [postdeploy]("Post Deploy Documentation" https://devcenter.heroku.com/articles/github-integration-review-apps#the-postdeploy-script) and [pr-predestroy]("Predestroy Documentation" https://devcenter.heroku.com/articles/github-integration-review-apps#pr-predestroy-script) scripts.
-This allows Heroku to automatically add and review Review App domains from the Typekit kit whitelist.
+The Rake tasks in the `typekit` namespace are used by Heroku as [postdeploy][heroku_postdeploy] and [pr-predestroy][heroku_predestroy] scripts.
+This allows Heroku to automatically add and remove [Review App][heroku_review] domains from the Typekit kit whitelist.
 This is achieved by calling into the Typekit API to add and remove the domains.
 Three environmental variables are required:

-* `TYPEKIT_API_AUTH` - This should be a valid [Typekit API Key]("Create a Typekit API Key" https://typekit.com/account/tokens).
+* `TYPEKIT_API_AUTH` - This should be a valid [Typekit API Key][typekit_api_key].
 * `TYPEKIT_KIT_ID` - The ID of the kit you want to update (this is supplied on the settings page for the kit).
 * `HEROKU_APP_NAME` - This is automatically supplied by Heroku, and is used to build the app domain.